 In 2010-2011, Geoff turned his hand to developing a set of training materials for WA Department of Corrective Services.
 The materials related to the delivery of the Re-Entry Link LifeSkills Program, a voluntary program of training for prison inmates during their last 6 months of detention.
 These customisable materials are now in use throughout WA's prison system.

 The year 2011 saw Geoff lead a pilot action learning research project for the Department of Training and Workforce Development.
 This 6-month Professional Development project, dubbed "Teach Me Grammar", involved working with 12 VET sector language and literacy teachers who, through ten 4-hour PD Sessions led by Geoff, developed their own grammar learning and teaching skills, trialed these with their own stduents and then reflected on the experience in an project blog.
-The success of the project has led to nine further programs being run, seven in Perth, one in Albany and one in Geraldton.
-2017 will see at least one more program starting in Perth in February.
+The success of the project has led to 14 further programs being run, 11 in Perth, one in Albany and one in Geraldton, and one web-based program linking groups in Perth and Broome.
+The last program under the current contract is due to end in March 2019.
+It is (as of February 2019) still uncertain whether any further program s will be offered by the Department.

 30 June 2014 saw Agenda Communication deregister as an RTO, due to soaring registration costs and very limited opportunities for LL&N funding.
 However, as always, Agenda continues to work in partnership with other RTOs to provide LL&N support to their programs.